Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 - If the **Save Experiments** option is clicked, the current selection of Experiments will be saved.
 - The **Verbose** option, when clicked, provides more detailed feedback to the user.
 - The **Sweep** option, used only in special analysis cases, performs a parameter sweep.
 In this process, TrackMate calculations are performed with varying parameters.
-For more information on this option, please refer to ….
+For more information on this option, please refer to [TrackMate Sweep Mode](#TrackMate Sweep Mode)

 Pressing the Ok button starts the calculation.
 Pressing the Cancel button when a calculation is running stops it.
 When no calculations are running, pressing Cancel will close the dialog.

 The experiments which are shown are subdirectories directly under the selected Project Root.
 To be shown as Experiment, the directory needs to contain an **Experiment Info** file.
 If the user selects a different Project Root, the display of Experiments is refreshed.

-Note: If 'Sweep' calculations are performed, a Sweep directory will be created in the Project Root, which will contain an 'Experiment Info' file, but it will never be shown as Experiment.

 A previously saved selection of 'Experiments' is stored in the **Paint Configuration** file that is present in every Project Root.
 This file will be automatically created if it does not exist.
 If for some reason it is corrupted, you can safely delete it.